xypan1232/node2loc/README.md

 In this study, node2loc mainly consists of the following three components: 1) learned embedding from a protein-protein network using node2vec; 2) SMOTE for oversampling minority classes; 3) a LSTM classifier for classifying 16 subcellular locations.
 Please refer to 3.2 for how to run node2loc for classifying and predicting protein subcellular locations.<br>

-Here we provided the learned embedding with 500-D, you can use Minimum redundancy maximum relevance (<a href="http://home.penglab.com/proj/mRMR/index.htm">mRMR</a>) to reorder the embedding, then train and evaluate each feature subset using IFS with RNN, and select the feature subset with the best performance. <br>
+Here we provided the learned embedding with 500-D. you can use Minimum redundancy maximum relevance (<a href="http://home.penglab.com/proj/mRMR/index.htm">mRMR</a>) to reorder the embedding, then train and evaluate each feature subset using IFS with RNN, and select the feature subset with the best performance. <br>

-And a training set with embedding as reprenstations for proteins and subcellular locaitons as lables is given in this repository.
+And a training set with 500-D embedding as reprenstations for proteins and subcellular locaitons as lables is given in this repository, including training and test set file.
 The training file is train_dataset.zip, and you need decompress it.
 The mapping between label ID and subcellular locations is given in file labelID_to_locations. test_dataset.zip is the embedding for other proteins not in the benchmakr set, and we want to predict the locations for them. <br>

 You can test node2loc on the uploaded train_dataset.zip using k-fold crossvalidation. <br>
 You can also predict the location for the proteins in test_dataset.zip using the trained node2loc model on train_dataset.zip.
 The output file gives the predicted locations for all proteins in the test set. <br>